Merging the Berkeley schema into the NMDC Schema

 would fail validation,

-because 'xyz' does not match '^(nmdc):sty-([0-9][a-z]{0,6}[0-9])-([A-Za-z0-9]{1,})$'
+because 'xyz' does not match '^(nmdc):sty-([0-9][a-z]{0,6}[0-9])-([A-Za-z0-9]{1,})$' (See https://regexr.com/87a0s).

-s is a manual effort to align the id
+NMDC's use of structured_pattern slot_usages is a manual effort to align the id pattern specified in a class's

 definition with a constraint on how identifiers for instances of that class are mentioned in a slot.

-Now that we have addressed structured_pattern
+Now that we have addressed structured_patterns including settings and gen-linkml, let's

-s, which are attributes of LinkML classes that are intended to refine the behavior of slots,
+address slot_usages, which are attributes of LinkML classes that are intended to refine the behavior of slots,

 relative to their global definition within the schema.
-For example, here's the global definition of has_input
+For example, here's the global definition of has_input:

 has_input: